 The fundamentals of information systems: hardware and software, extensive information on database systems, telecommunications, electronic commerce, and knowledge management.
 Spreadsheet applications will also be covered in depth.

-Grade of at least 70 on the computer entrance test, or CSIS 102 or CSIS 110 or permission of the department.
-Semester Offered: Fall
+Grade of at least 70 on the computer entrance test, or CSIS 110 or permission of the department.

 BUAD 280: Introduction to Project Management